 Since most plans fall into well-understood categories, such as web-ifying an existing capability, adding a new service/product, introducing/enhancing back-office systems, etc., the bulk of developing the roadmap can be done on- or off-site as the customer prefers.

-The roadmap provides a time-sequenced set of capabilities required in the organization spanning how it analyzes systems need to how those systems are actually built.
+The roadmap provides a time-sequenced set of capabilities required in the organization spanning how it analyzes the system’s need to how those systems are actually built.
 The roadmap goals are significant:

 •Establishing (or reforming) the EA program to be Agile EA, connecting the architectural roadmap to systems development.